zdelrosario/data-science-curriculum/paper.md

 original DCL course focused on *exploratory data analysis* (EDA) [@tukey1977eda]: a subfield of statistics that emphasizes hypothesis *generation* over hypothesis *testing*.
-Having taken several traditional statistics courses prior to the DCL, I found the skillset to be a beautiful complement to the largely mathematical treatment of statistical ideas I had encountered.
+Having taken several traditional statistics courses prior to the DCL, I found the skill set to be a beautiful complement to the largely mathematical treatment of statistical ideas I had encountered.